smithWEBtek/archived--music-studio1/README.md

 So, you will see the students json data by default at http://127.0.0.1:3001/

+If Rails seems to be running ok,

+and you have Postgresql installed and running

-If Rails seems to be running ok, because you followed the steps above to create, migrate, seed the database, you should see data.
+and you followed the steps above to create, migrate, seed the database,

+you should see data.